amadonavarrete/soc-playbook/playbooks/exfiltration-over-webhook.md

 In addition to the general steps and guidance in the incident response plan:
 1. **Restore endpoint integrity**
-   - Reimage compromised systems or verify full cleanup using deep scans and hash validation.
    - Apply latest patches and configurations before reconnecting to the production network.
 2. **Reset credentials and secrets**
    - Rotate compromised credentials, webhook tokens, and API keys across impacted services.
-   - Notify impacted teams and ensure updated credentials are stored securely.
 3. **Reinstate blocked services safely**
-   - Gradually re-enable disabled services after security validation and formal IR team approval.
    - Conduct service-specific risk assessments before restoring full access.
 4. **Verify monitoring coverage**
    - Confirm telemetry and alerts are active for similar threat patterns and exfiltration attempts.
    - Test detection rules and logging pipelines to confirm effectiveness.
 5. **Conduct system validation**
-   - Run post-recovery scans to confirm systems are secure and compliant.
-   - Document validation outcomes and update asset tracking with recovery status.

 --------------